ISISComputingGroup/ibex_developers_manual/backend_system/blockserver/Blockserver-Trouble-Shooting.md

 ## 'null' configuration

-If the instrument appears to start but the GUI shows 'unknown', check what the current configuration is (in the bottom right of the GUI).
+If your instrument appears to start but the GUI shows `NDWxxxx is UNKNOWN`, check what the current configuration is (in the bottom right of the GUI).
 If it shows `Current configuration: ` rather than `Current configuration: unknown`, you need to go into the configurations menu and choose a configuration (or create one).

 This can happen if the configurations are edited on the filesystem - the blockserver then looks for the last configuration, can't find it, so goes into this state.